alongw/alongw/README.md

 # Hi there, I'm alongw! 👋

-Welcome to my Github page!
-I'm a new developer who loves programming and open source, exploring new technologies and solving interesting problems.
+Welcome to my GitHub profile!
+I'm a newbie developer learning programming.
+I know a bit of Vue.js and TypeScript.
+Use English, Cantonese, and Mandarin.

-## About me.

-I'm an elementary school student ~~(can you believe it)~~

 <p>
       <img